abdelkimo/or-tools/doc_sources/MANUAL/source/manual/introduction/4queens.rst

         :alt: alternate text

     After this first step, only the white squares are still available to place the three remaining queens.
-    The process of excluding some squares to place queens is what is called *propagation*.
+    The process of excluding some squares is what is called *propagation*.

     ..  raw:: html